-- Many rabbits are asymptomatic carriers of E. cuniculi.
+- Many rabbits are asymptomatic carriers of the microsporidian, E. cuniculi.

 - Encephalitozoon may be spread through contact with rabbit urine.